Sex education: Sexual Health Website Evaluation Studies

+The reliability of the information on Sexual Health remains a concern.
+A study focusing on websites that adolescents tend to access when seeking online sexual health information revealed the differences in reliability of those online resources.
+The study focused on websites based in the US such as: Planned Parenthood and WebMD.
+While Planned Parenthood was found to be the most well-rounded website, concerns about the reliability of some websites remain.

+Another study focused on the quality of online sexual health resources accessed by young people.
+It found that the CDC had the highest reliability score, while Planned Parenthood and WebMD scored higher in usability.

+Both these studies highlight the importance of online resources promoting sexual health in being easily accessible and trustworthy.

+A study examined the accessibility of sex education content online.
+The research was a keyword search which resulted in identifying 41 relevant web pages.
+A surprising finding was that 63% of the pages were classified as pornography.
+This study highlights the difficulties and challenges that surround sexual health website evaluation studies.

 LGBT sex education

 One major source of controversy in the realm of sex education is whether LGBT sex education should be integrated into school curricula.
 LGBT sex education includes inclusive teaching of safe sex practices for lesbian, gay, bisexual, and transgender individuals and general instruction in topics related to sexual orientation and gender identity.
-Studies have shown that many schools do not offer such education today.
+Studies have shown that a number of schools do not offer such education today.
 Five states (Alabama, Louisiana, Mississippi, Oklahoma, and Texas) have laws in place that ban teaching LGBT sex education.
 Only 20% of LGBT students have heard anything positive about their community and they reported in a 2011 Gay, Lesbian and Straight Education Network (GLSEN) report that they were more likely to hear positive information about LGBT people from a history or social studies class rather than a health class.
 Six states (California, Colorado, New Jersey, Oregon, Rhode Island, and Washington) enforce sex education curricula that includes LGBT information beginning 2020.
 Beyond states, the District of Columbia has also moved to offer curricula that supports the involvement of LGBT sexual education.
 Beneficial factors have shown to include lowered rates of depression and suicide, tentative approaches to sexual behaviors, and intimidation from peers.